Advanced Research Projects Agencies (ARPAs)

 • SETA contractors who support ARPA programs

-• Staff from parent departments or partner agencies (e.g. DOD, DOE, HHS) who regularly interact with ARPAs
+• Staff from parent departments or partner agencies (e.g. DOW, DOE, HHS) who regularly interact with ARPAs

 You can often identify these individuals through LinkedIn or agency websites and request an informational call to learn more about program design priorities, office culture, and office-wide focus areas.
 See our guide on setting up and conducting informational interviews.